 We have discussed Introduction to Binary Tree in set 1.
-In this post, properties of binary are discussed.
+In this post, the properties of a binary tree are discussed.

-1) The maximum number of nodes at level ‘l’ of a binary tree is 2l-1.
+1) The maximum number of nodes at level ‘l’ of a binary tree is 2l.

-Here level is number of nodes on path from root to the node (including root and node).
-Level of root is 1.
+Here level is the number of nodes on the path from the root to the node (including root and node).
+Level of the root is 0.

 This can be proved by induction.

-Assume that maximum number of nodes on level l is 2l-1
+Assume that the maximum number of nodes on level ‘l’ is 2l

-Since in Binary tree every node has at most 2 children, next level would have twice nodes, i.e. 2 * 2l-1
+Since in Binary tree every node has at most 2 children, next level would have twice nodes, i.e. 2 * 2l

-2) Maximum number of nodes in a binary tree of height ‘h’ is 2h – 1.
+2) The Maximum number of nodes in a binary tree of height ‘h’ is 2h – 1.

-Here height of a tree is maximum number of nodes on root to leaf path.
-Height of a tree with single node is considered as 1.
+Here the height of a tree is the maximum number of nodes on the root to leaf path.
+Height of a tree with a single node is considered as 1.

 This result can be derived from point 2 above.
 A tree has maximum nodes if all levels have maximum nodes.
 So maximum number of nodes in a binary tree of height h is 1 + 2 + 4 + .. + 2h-1.
 This is a simple geometric series with h terms and sum of this series is 2h – 1.

-In some books, height of a leaf is considered as 0.
+In some books, the height of the root is considered as 0.
 In this convention, the above formula becomes 2h+1 – 1

-3) In a Binary Tree with N nodes, minimum possible height or minimum number of levels is ⌈ Log2(N+1) ⌉
+3) In a Binary Tree with N nodes, minimum possible height or the minimum number of levels is?
+Log2(N+1) ?

 This can be directly derived from point 2 above.
-If we consider the convention where height of a leaf node is considered as 0, then above formula for minimum possible height becomes ⌈ Log2(N+1) ⌉ – 1
+If we consider the convention where the height of a leaf node is considered as 0, then above formula for minimum possible height becomes?
+Log2(N+1) ? – 1

-A Binary tree has maximum number of leaves (and minimum number of levels) when all levels are fully filled.
-Let all leaves be at level l, then below is true for number of leaves L.
+A Binary tree has the maximum number of leaves (and a minimum number of levels) when all levels are fully filled.
+Let all leaves be at level l, then below is true for the number of leaves L.

-5) In Binary tree, number of leaf nodes is always one more than nodes with two children.
+5) In Binary tree where every node has 0 or 2 children, the number of leaf nodes is always one more than nodes with two children.

 L = T + 1 Where L = Number of leaf nodes T = Number of internal nodes with two children